KahaanGandhi/Oscillators.jl/README.md

 ## Contents
-This repository combines Julia scripts with analytical walkthroughs, providing tools to study and solve a range of physical and mathemtical concepts, unified by their inherent oscillatory nature.
-- `mass-systems`: Covers a range of spring, mass, string, and pendula systems, emphasizing the generalization from discrete to continous systems
+- `mass-systems`: Covers a range of spring, mass, string, and pendula systems, emphasizing the generalization from discrete to continuous systems
-- `travelling-waves`: Explores the wave equation and Maxwell's equations, reviewing relavent vector, differential, and integral calculus
+- `travelling-waves`: Explores the wave equation and Maxwell's equations, reviewing relevant vector, differential, and integral calculus
 - `fourier-series`: Introduces Fourier series and analysis, with classic examples
-- `julia-scripts`: Computation-oriented, harnesses Julia's high performance scientific computing capabilities
+- `julia-scripts`: Computation-oriented, harnesses Julia's high-performance scientific computing capabilities

 ## Installation Instructions
 You will need to have Julia installed, as well as a Jupyter environment capable of running Julia notebooks.